 The exception: specialty pharma targeting particular prescriber types.
 An oncology nurse moving into oncology pharma sales has an advantage.
 A psychiatric nurse moving into CNS pharma sales can speak the clinical language.
 But these are credibility advantages, not requirements.

-What pharmaceutical and device companies actually look for
+What pharmaceutical and device companies look for

 The clinical credential is the door-opener.
 It establishes credibility in front of prescribers.
 What pharma companies are hiring for beyond that: